ciao-chung/ciao-vue-tinymce/README.md

 > Array

-By set this property, you can add multiple custom buttons to tinymce
+By set this property, you can add multiple custom buttons to tinymce by [addButton](https://www.tinymce.com/docs/api/tinymce/tinymce.editor/#addbutton)

 Via set a callback function for **onclick** property